xrrocha/xrecords/doc/intro.md

 Because this logic doesn't ever change it's referred to as a *frozen spot*.
 In our framework, the `Copier` (shown in light blue) is a frozen spot.

-The portions of the aplication that *can* change are, correspondingly, called *hot spots*.
+The portions of the aplication that *can* change are called, correspondingly, *hot spots*.
 In our framework the relevant hot spot interfaces (shown in light red) are: